Team-xManager/xManager/README.md

 **•There are some instance that the source code is unbuildable, some parts might be missing and such due to limitations.**
 ~~•Most of the internal changes can only be seen in MainActivity.java.
 The file size already reached 1MB and Github won't allow us to edit and do further changes/commits unless removing and re-adding the new updated files.~~
 **•Users might experience downtime and maintenance when using the manager app since we are manually changing the hosting links of each individual files from time to time.**
-**•xManager is completely free and we do not get any comissions with it.**
+**•xManager is completely free and we do not get any comissions with it (Rewarded Ads are now optional).**
 **•We will support the app as long as we can.
 Internal improvements may not guaranteed.**

 # xManager (Spotify)